2 Understanding Data in Accounting

 Between these two extremes lies semi-structured data, which has some organizational elements but does not fit neatly into rows and columns.
 An example relevant to accounting is an XBRL (eXtensible Business Reporting Language) filing, which contains financial data tagged with standardized labels but organized in a hierarchical rather than tabular structure.
 Another example is a bank statement in PDF format that contains tabular transaction data embedded within an unstructured document layout.

 This textbook focuses almost entirely on structured data because it represents the majority of what accountants analyze and because the tools covered here (Excel, SQL, and Power BI) are designed for structured datasets.
-The datasets you will work with throughout the book are all structured, with clearly defined tables, columns, and data types.
+The Charles River database is entirely structured, with clearly defined tables, columns, and data types across all ten table groups.
 Understanding this foundation is essential before you can evaluate whether a dataset is ready for analysis.

 Accounting data originates from many places within and outside an organization.
 Understanding where data comes from helps you anticipate its strengths and limitations, which in turn helps you assess its quality and suitability for a given analytical task.
 This section describes the most common sources of accounting data that you will encounter in practice.

 Sub-ledgers provide detailed records for specific account categories.
 The accounts receivable sub-ledger, for example, contains individual customer balances and the invoices and payments that make up each balance.
 The accounts payable sub-ledger contains individual vendor balances.
 The inventory sub-ledger contains records of individual stock items, their quantities, and their costs.
 Sub-ledgers feed summary totals to the general ledger, and the balances in the two should agree.
 When they do not, the discrepancy becomes an audit finding.
-In the Northwind dataset, the Orders and OrderDetails tables function as a sales sub-ledger, recording individual transactions at a level of detail that a general ledger summary would not capture.
+In the Charles River dataset, the O2C table group (SalesOrder, SalesOrderLine, Shipment, SalesInvoice, CashReceipt) functions as a sales sub-ledger, recording individual transactions at a level of detail that the GLEntry summary does not capture.

 A trial balance is a listing of all general ledger account balances at a specific point in time.
 It serves as a control to verify that total debits equal total credits and as the starting point for preparing financial statements.
 In an analytics context, the trial balance is useful as a summary dataset that provides a high-level view of the organization’s financial position.
 Auditors frequently use the trial balance as the population from which they select accounts for testing.
 The trial balance is not a separate table in most databases but rather a report generated by summing the general ledger entries for each account.

 An enterprise resource planning system integrates data from across an organization’s functional areas into a single database.
 A typical ERP system captures not only financial transactions but also sales orders, purchase orders, production schedules, inventory movements, human resources records, and customer relationship management data.
 This integration means that an accountant with access to the ERP database can trace a sales transaction from the customer order through the shipment, the invoice, the revenue recognition entry in the general ledger, and the cash receipt.
-The ERPNext dataset in this textbook simulates this integrated environment, with tables spanning the full cycle from sales invoices through general ledger entries and payment records.
+The Charles River dataset simulates this integrated environment, with 77 tables spanning ten table groups that cover the full cycle from sales orders and purchase orders through shipments, invoicing, cash receipts, manufacturing, payroll, and general ledger entries.

 ERP systems are the dominant data source in large and mid-size organizations.
 They produce structured data with defined fields, data types, and validation rules.
 However, ERP data is not immune to quality problems.
 Data entry errors, system configuration mistakes, and gaps in validation rules can all introduce inaccuracies that propagate through the system.
 One of the advantages of the analytical skills taught in this textbook is the ability to identify these problems by examining the data directly rather than relying solely on the reports the ERP system generates (Grabski, Leech, and Schmidt, 2011).